 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-What Is an Expiratory Positive Airway Pressure (EPAP) Device?
+EPAP Therapy: Expiratory Positive Airway Pressure

-An EPAP device is considered an emerging therapy for sleep apnea, available as an alternative for people who cannot or do not want to use the standard CPAP therapy.
-An EPAP is a valve that attaches to the nostrils before sleep.
+Expiratory positive airway pressure (EPAP) is a therapy that uses a small valve attached to the nostrils to treat sleep apnea.
 This valve uses only the sleeper’s breath to create pressure as they exhale.
 This pressure prompts physical changes that make it more likely the airway will remain open during inhalation, reducing the periods of lapsed breathing that characterize sleep apnea.
-Unlike a CPAP device, an EPAP does not add pressure on inhalation.

 In multiple studies, EPAP devices have been demonstrated as a successful treatment for sleep apnea.
 In one study, EPAP devices significantly reduced the number of times people with OSA stopped breathing during sleep, as well as decreased feelings of daytime sleepiness .
 A study comparing EPAP and CPAP therapies in people with OSA found no significant difference — both therapies were helpful and safe.